it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Secret_Management_Requirements.md

 ### Set Up Secure Key Generation Processes

-[Process-oriented, delete?]
-[Could change to say that access to keys are subject to access control?]
-[AW: will make an attempt]

-When keys are stored in your system, they must be properly secured and only accessible to the appropriate staff on a need-to-know basis.
+When keys are generated and stored in your system, the product must use PKCS standards and provide a way for customers to securely generate those keys to provide mutual authentication and non-repudiation between components.

 Applies to: All

-Method: Copy
+Method: Derived

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.1.4